 Special senses: Identify the different structures of the eye on a diagram and state the function of each structure identified.
 List and describe the tunics of the eye.
 Differentiate between rod and cone function.
 Differentiate between the blind spot and the fovea centralis.
 Describe image formation on the retina.
 Discuss the formation and functions of the humors of the eye.
 Trace the pathway of light through the eye to the retina.
 Define the following terms: astigmatism, blind spot, cataract, emmetropia, glaucoma, hyperopia, myopia and refraction.
 Explain the importance of accommodation.
 Trace the visual pathway to the optic nerve.
 Discuss the importance of the pupillary and convergence reflexes.
-Identify the structures of the organ of Corti in hearing.
+Identify the structures of the external, middle and inner ear and list the functions of each.
+Explain the function of the organ of Corti in hearing.
 Identify the receptor organs for equilibrium and describe how they function.
 Describe the receptors for the senses of taste and smell.